department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 ### If you're stationed in the U.S.

-You can apply for benefits online, by mail, or in person. <br>
+You can file a claim online, by mail, or in person. <br>
 [Find out how to file a claim for disability compensation](/disability-benefits/apply/).

 **To complete the process, you'll need to:**